Course - Norwegian 1 (1-7) Module 2: Language and Text 2 - MGLU2101

 Mandatory work requirements:

-All compulsory assignments must have been given a passing grade for the candidate to take final exams.
+Mandatory work requirements are assessed using the scale approved/not approved.
+All mandatory requirements must have been given a passing grade for the candidate to sit for the final exam.

 Specific conditions